Storytelling as a teaching tool

 |Language||Depending on registrations: Dutch/English|

-- setup, structure, tension curve, variation in presentation, teaching and lectures
+- Setup, structure, tension curve, and variation in presentation, teaching and lectures

-- using stories and storytelling and drama techniques in your own lessons
+- How to use stories, storytelling and drama techniques in your own lessons

-- translating storytelling to creative modes of instruction in your lessons.
+- Translate storytelling techniques to creative modes of instruction in your lessons

 University Lecturer in Business Administration